 Some repairs sound worse than they really are on rental properties

 Some repairs sound nasty and expensive, but can actually be cheap to fix if you do your research before buying the home.
+Some timber and lattice work can gewt expensive but I use Melbourne wood merchants, Australian lattice and timber and they have worked with me.
 Frozen pipes are common in a foreclosure, and can be a $200 fix or a $10,000 fix depending on the severity.
 Make sure you have a plumber check out the plumbing if you suspect there is an issue and get an estimate.
 Plumbing can scare away many buyers, but if it is a cheap fix it can create opportunity for the savvy buyer.

 Mold is an extremely scary work in today’s real estate market, but it is not always a major issue.
 Minor mold issues can usually be remediated fairly inexpensively, but get an estimate from an environmental specialist to make sure.
 You also need to find the cause of the mold before you buy, it could be a minor leak that was fixed or a major foundation issue where water is seeping through the walls.
 It doesn’t do any good to fix the mold if you don’t fix the cause and it comes back.